CPNV-ES/maw11-jdn/docs/repo-structuring.md

 1.  **/app** : Contains the heart of the application.

-    -   **/config** : Configuration files, such as database connection parameters.
     -   **/controllers** : Controllers manage application logic.
     -   **/models** : Models represent business logic and interact with the database.
     -   **/views** : Views are responsible for displaying data to users.
 Sub-folders can correspond to different pages or sections of the site.